inakigarciadp/code-to-prompt/README.md

    - Include file contents with appropriate language identification
    - Handle various file encodings gracefully
    - Ensure cross-platform compatibility in output
+   - Render markdown files as raw markdown instead of code blocks
+   - Use syntax highlighting for all non-markdown files

 4. **File Ignoring System**:
    - Use smart defaults from DEFAULT_IGNORE_PATTERNS